noumanqamar450/alertbox/README.md

 ```
 <script src="https://cdn.jsdelivr.net/gh/simple-alertbox/alertbox@main/alertbox.min.js"></script>
 ```
-This tag is used in the inside header tag.
+This tag will be used in the footer.

 * For AlertBox function call